tylerharter/cs301-projects/fall19/lab-p7/README.md

 1. for project questions like q12, you'll need to pair up two lists to make a dictionary (review "Dictionary from Two Lists" from the lab)
 2. q16 and q17 require some counting (review the first lab exercises)
-3. q18 and q19 require an average (review "Dictionary Division" above).
+3. q18  requires an average (review "Dictionary Division" above).
-4. q20 is finding the key that yields the max value in a dictionary (in comparison, we've solved many problems prior involving finding the argument that yields the max return value from a function)
+4. q19 and q20 are finding the key that yields the max value in a dictionary (in comparison, we've solved many problems prior involving finding the argument that yields the max return value from a function)